 We've been living in the Passive House since January of 2015.
 As our move out date for this fall approaches, I have been reflecting on our time spent here at the #cityfsjpassivehouse over the last 18 months...

-I thought to myself, this is such a beautiful space and I’m really going to miss it when we are gone – have I taken it for granted?
+Enjoying every last moment in this beautiful space and realizing how much I am going to miss it when we are gone, I ask myself – have I taken this for granted?

-Have I done everything I could to show the world how great living in a passive house in the north can be?
+Have I done everything I could to show the world how great living in a passive house can be?

 If I could do ONE big thing before I leave this house – what would it be?

-Answer: I want to make art.
-And I live in a Passive House.
+Answer: I am an artist craving a new project and I happen to live in a Passive House.

 So to really illustrate what "Creatively Sustained" means to ME, this summer I am preparing to be an: